-- Improved when faults in the most frequently-used parts of the software are removed. - Removing X% of faults != X% improvement in reliability. - In one study, removing 60% of faults led to 3% improvement. - Removing faults with serious consequences is the top priority.
+- Improved when faults in the most frequently-used parts of the software are removed. - Removing X% of faults != X% improvement in reliability. - "Removing 60% of faults led to 3% reliability improvement." - Removing faults with serious consequences is the top priority.